Illinois Institute of Technology Academic Campus: North of 33rd Street

 The Association of American Railroads (AAR) built three buildings next to the Rock Island railroad tracks, as well as a test track for trains.
 All three buildings are two stories high, with steel frames and brick walls; only the longer elevations of each building have windows, which on the first floor are placed high up.
 At 3140 South Federal Street is the AAR's Chicago Technical Center, later used by the VanderCook College of Music.
 It is a two-story rectangular building accessed through a raised porch, with stainless-steel entrance doors in a glass-and-steel entryway.
 Inside are various laboratories, offices, and a conference room.
 The AAR's two-story Mechanical Engineering Building, at 3100 South Federal Street, has a similar design to the Chicago Technical Center, with a door for railroad cars.
 Across Federal Street to the east is the AAR's Laboratory Building at 3120 South Dearborn Street.
 North of the Laboratory Building, Friedman, Alschuler and Sincere designed a one-story annex and standalone tower, both of which have brick facades, steel frames, and windows.

 At 3201 South Dearborn Street is Alumni Memorial Hall, a rectangular building with a flat roof and a steel frame encased in fireproofing materials.
 The fireproofing is concealed behind non-structural steel decorations, which signify the frame.
 The facade itself consists of brick-and-glass panels, and the corners are serrated.
-Alumni Memorial Hall originally contained two stories, though a third story was inserted within the existing structure in 1972; it includes classrooms and an auditorium.
+Alumni Memorial Hall originally consisted of two stories, though a third story was inserted within the existing structure in 1972; it includes classrooms and an auditorium.
 Adjoining it is Perlstein Hall at 10 West 33rd Street, which abuts a courtyard.
-A two-story rectangular structure, it has similar exterior features to Alumni Memorial Hall, with classrooms, an auditorium, and a open-plan laboratory inside.
+A two-story rectangular structure, it has similar exterior features to Alumni Memorial Hall, with classrooms, an auditorium, and an open-plan laboratory inside.
 At 3255 South Dearborn Street, west of Perlstein Hall and south of Alumni Memorial Hall, is Wishnick Hall.
 The three-story building's exterior is similar to those of Perlstein and Alumni Memorial halls, while inside are an auditorium and classrooms.
 All three buildings' main entrances are through stainless-steel doors inside glass-and-steel entryways.
 Each of Alumni Memorial Hall's windows consist of two smaller panes topped by a large pane, while Perlstein and Wishnick halls' windows consist of four panes of the same size.